Curriculum

 Our curriculum gives learners experiences in linguistic, mathematical, scientific, technological, human and social, physical, aesthetic and creative education, and develops young people’s independent learning skills and resilience.

-At Break Through, classes are divided into Key Stage 3 (years 7-9) and Key Stage 4 (years 10-11).
+Classes are divided into Key Stage 3 (years 7-9) and Key Stage 4 (years 10-11).
 Groups are formed through careful consideration of the personalised needs of each young person, their attainment and progress, and group dynamics.

 The core subjects of mathematics, English and computing are supplemented by a range of vocational and other academic subjects, to enable the delivery of a broad, rich curriculum which also supports learners’ spiritual, moral, social and cultural development.